gkorpal/gkorpal.github.io/_posts/2026-09-10-transforms.md

 [^wavelet]: Debnath and Bhatta record that the wavelet transform was discovered by Jean Morlet, a French geophysical engineer; Alex Grossmann recognized its importance, and their collaboration produced the mathematical theory of the continuous wavelet transform.
 Haar's basis of 1909 is the retrospective ancestor.

 [^gowers]: Gowers (1998) for progressions of length four, the general case following in 2001.
 The Gowers $U^k$ norms detect polynomial structure of degree $k-1$, which linear characters cannot see.

+[^diaconis]: Diaconis, Chapter 3B, Lemma 1, p.
+24, the upper bound lemma, proved by Cauchy-Schwarz and Plancherel; the circle is Theorem 2, p.
+25, and random transpositions Theorem 5, p.
+36. Terras states the abelian case as Lemma 2 of Chapter 6, p.
+112, and the general one as Lemma 1 of Chapter 17, p.
+287, with the proof left as an exercise.